-During the year ended December 31, 2022, the Company settled various arbitrations with clients whereby the Company repurchased the subject illiquid investment from clients.
-Total payments to all clients for the repurchased investments amounted to approximately \$1,565,000 with an additional approximately \$455,000 included in Accounts payable in the Statement of Financial Condition.
-Litigations payable as of December 31, 2022, of \$805,000 are included in Accounts payable in the Statement of Financial Condition.
+During the year ended December 31, 2024, the Company settled various arbitrations with clients whereby the Company repurchased the subject illiquid investment from clients.
+Litigations payable as of December 31, 2024, of \$401,000 of which \$355,000 is attributable to the subject illiquid investments from clients and is included in Accounts payable and accrued expenses in the Statement of Financial Condition.
 Usually, simultaneously with the Company repurchases, the subject illiquid investments are acquired from the Company by the Stockholder.
-Total amount of repurchased investments acquired by the Stockholder during the year ended December 31, 2022 amounted to approximately \$2,020,000.